jodybrewster/react-native-linkedin-login/md/android.guide.md

     protected List<ReactPackage> getPackages() {
       return Arrays.<ReactPackage>asList(
           new MainReactPackage(),
-          new RNLinkedinLoginPackage(), // <------ add this line to yout MainActivity class new VectorIconsPackage()
+          new RNLinkedinLoginPackage() // <------ add this line to yout MainActivity class
+          //new VectorIconsPackage()
       );
     }
   };